 At Contura our wood burning stoves are Swan and CE marked – guaranteeing your safety.
 Designed and manufactured by NIBE Stoves, our wood burning fireplaces and stoves are stylish yet versatile enough to suit modern and traditional environments.
 The design of the stoves and fireplaces ensures that the glass is kept as clean as possible and that there is minimum ash buildup.

-We have a fabulous choice of wood burning fireplaces and stoves to choose from in a variety of materials included cast iron, sandstone and soapstone – all of which have unique insulation properties.
+We have a fabulous choice of wood burning stoves and fireplaces to choose from in a variety of materials included cast iron, sandstone and soapstone – all of which have unique insulation properties.
 Contura stoves are flexible; we want you to find your ideal stove or fireplace so please take a look around our website to learn more about our innovative products – and if you would like more information please feel free to contact us – we’re here to help!